 Picture this: You’re in the middle of the RV trip of a lifetime.
 You’ve just set up camp.
 The sun is shining, temps are starting to rise, and everyone in the family is smiling.
 But soon you begin to notice a smell.
 It lingers in the air of your RV and turns up the noses of your fellow campers.
 Soon, you discover the source: the smell of poop inside your holding tank is seeping up into your RV!
-You try to fix the problem using recommendations from other campers, but nothing you do seems to help.
+Maybe you're new to RVing, and you try to fix the problem using recommendations from other campers, but nothing you do seems to help.
 Then the temps hit 90 degrees Fahrenheit as the sun reaches its zenith in the sky, and the smell becomes almost overwhelming.
 You quickly start wondering if this is what RVing smells like!
 Are these smells normal?
 Can they ever go away?
 Did I make a mistake buying an RV?!

 If you’ve experienced this situation or one like it, we’re here to tell you that you’re not alone!
 The truth is that nothing can ruin an RV trip like seemingly uncontrollable, nasty odors coming from your holding tanks or toilet.